AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 There are some important restrictions on per-object constraints:

-#.
-We can only use access attributes (:ada:`T'Access` and
-   :ada:`T'Unchecked_Access`) in per-object constraints.

-    - Per-object range constraints such as :ada:`1 ..
+# Per-object range constraints such as :ada:`1 ..
 T'Size` are not allowed.

     - For example, the following code example doesn't compile: